Medium/opensource/sign-ocla.md

 statement, such that they can't credibly claim later that they didn't make that statement.
 That is, what we want is a *non-repudiable* record of someone's statement.
-This provides the company and the open source project protection against malicious would-be contributors.
+This provides the company and the open projects it manages protection against malicious would-be contributors.

 One wonderful thing about the world we live in today is that we can achieve this non-reputiability without having to have a physical